nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 **Note**: At the time of writing, version `v0.37.2` is the latest version available.
 Make sure to check out if there is any new version available if you are installing `nvm` following this tutorial.

-Once `nvm` is installed in your system, here's some examples showing what you can do with it:
+Once `nvm` is installed in your system, here are some examples showing what you can do with it:

 ```bash
 # installs the latest version of Node.js